CalinRadoni/ESP32BoardManager/README.md

 - -p build in production mode
 - -n help for Node.js, npm and npm modules

-See [Embedded website workflow - bash](https://calinradoni.github.io/pages/200913-embedded-website-bash.html) for more information.
+See [Embedded website workflow - bash](https://calinradoni.github.io/pages/200913-embedded-website-bash.html) for information about installation and usage of Node.js and required packages.

 ## Tests